iamsahil1910/CHAT/README.md

 # CHAT

-Simple chatting app using flask, python and sqlite3
+Simple chatting app using flask, python and postgresql